java-brain/OCP-notes/README.md

 - Ensure you go through table 3.7 and 3.8 (page 140 and 141) and be able to recall the differences before writing

+- According to Unicode character mapping and as far as the exam is concerned: numbers sort before letters and uppercase letters sort before lowercase letters.

 <!-- //Parking lot -->